inventaire/inventaire-wiki/Roles-and-access-levels.md

 | View users contributions |x

 Most of those access levels per action can be seen in the [entities controller](https://git.inventaire.io/inventaire/tree/master/server/controllers/entities/entities.js)

-### Who can do what about users

-Unlike other CC0 wikis, inventaire carefully display contributions information (except for admins).
-This decision comes from the fact that some users might make the inventory of their books and edit data about those without having any knowledge to contribute to a CC0 based wiki.
-Therefore there is a privacy concern that contributions shall not be infered to deduce personal information about a user.

-### Who can do what about availability

-Visibility: private, public, network

 [More to be written]